Canford Heath: Geography

-Canford Heath has grown its own community life with two public houses (The Haymoor and The Pilot), churches, an ASDA supermarket, five schools and a range of social activities for young people.
+Canford Heath has grown its own community life with two public houses (the Haymoor and Pilot), churches, an ASDA supermarket, five schools and a range of social activities for young people.
 The Tower Park leisure complex is nearby.

 Schools

 In September 2013, Poole Council changed its age of transfer, adopting the primary school system in favour of the previous middle school system.
-As such, all first and middle schools became infant and junior schools.
-There are two infant schools in Canford Heath (Ad Astra Infant School and Canford Heath Infant School), two junior schools (Haymoor Junior School and Canford Heath Junior School) and two secondary schools (Magna Academy and Poole Grammar School).
+As such, all first and middle schools became primary schools.
+There are three primary schools in Canford Heath (Ad Astra Primary School, Haymoor Primary School, and Canford Heath Primary School) and two secondary schools (Magna Academy and Poole Grammar School).
 Poole Grammar School is a selective all-male school.
-There is also a special educational needs school (Longspee School & Service).
+There is also a special educational needs school (Longspee School and Service).

 Politics

 For the purposes of national elections, since 1997 Canford Heath has been part of the Mid Dorset and North Poole constituency; previously it was part of the Poole constituency.
 The current MP is Michael Tomlinson, who won the seat in 2015.

 Since 2019, Canford Heath ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.

 Canford Heath was formerly part of two wards on Poole Borough Council; Canford Heath East and Canford Heath West.